-The lavish theatre was built in 1994 and has a long and impressive history.
+The lavish Festival theatre Edinburgh was built in 1994 and has a long and impressive history.
 Before or after the show you can partake in the popular backstage tour to see what happens behind the stage walls.
-In the coming season, you can catch one of the classic Shakespeare plays like Measure for Measure or the Merchant of Venice.
-The Alvin Ailey American Dance Theatre is also back after several years of absence in the UK and you can catch the popular Million Dollar Quartet during the colorful autumn months.
-You can see more about the Festival Theater Edinburgh and its program here.
+In the coming season, you can catch one of the classics like Shakespeare in Love or King Lear or even Les Misérables.
+Check the theatre website to see what's on at the Festival Theater Edinburgh.

 The Edinburgh Playhouse has a long history and is the UK’s largest working theatre, seating more than 3,000 guests over three levels.
 The theatre was originally a cinema but today it’s the home of many a famous musical.
-This season, you will be able to see the legendary Billy Elliot, Ghost and Sunny Afternoon.
-Scotland’s capital is has a vibrant cultural scene worth exploring, which is easy when you’re staying in Radisson Blu Hotel, Edinburgh, located on the historic Royal Mile, just ten minutes’ walk from both the Playhouse and Festival Theatre.
+Scotland’s capital has a vibrant cultural scene worth exploring, which is easy when you’re staying in Radisson Blu Hotel, Edinburgh, located on the historic Royal Mile, just ten minutes’ walk from both the Playhouse and Festival Theatre.

 Gala Theatre, Durham

 This city centre venue has been in the spotlight since its beginning in 1976, being one of the largest of its kind.
-With the capacity to hold an audience up to 700 people and an average of 350 performances per year, it is a venue worth going to.
-This year’s autumn programme is no less impressive and includes productions like The Factory and A Streetcar Named Desire.
+With the capacity to hold an audience up to 700 people and an average of 350 performances per year, the Royal Exchange Theatre is a venue worth making a trip out of.
+Check out his year’s autumn-winter programme.

-Dance to the beats of Fifth Harmony, relive your youth at Disney on Ice, rock it out with Rod Stewart or scream like a teen at a Justin Bieber concert.
-No matter what age or preference, there is something you can sway, two-step or head bang to at this entertaining stadium.
-Find out more about the upcoming events here.
+Dance to the beats of Boy George, rock out with Slayer, or swing your hips to an Enrique Iglesias concert.
+No matter what age or preference, there is something you can sway, two-step or head bang to at this entertaining stadium, the Manchester Arena.
+Check the arena's website to find out more about the big names at this season's events.

 © Bord Gáis Theatre